Solving food issues in the second year

 Between the ages of one and two, young children start to be able to do more things for themselves, and to enjoy doing things on their own.
-Being told to do something may feel a little constricting for a toddler who would rather decide for themselves whether to eat his green beans or throw them on the floor.
+Being told to do something may feel a little constricting for a toddler who would rather decide for themself whether to eat their green beans or throw them on the floor.
 It’s best if parents can try to avoid making their toddler feel powerless, or pressured.

 Baby might need to be more involved in mealtime.

 Perhaps your toddler’s pickiness comes from a place of detachment from the meal-prep process.
 It’s possible that if Baby can participate a little bit more, they will feel more inclined to eat.

 - What to try: Assign Baby a safe, toddler-friendly job to do while you prepare another part of the meal.
 Some examples could be stirring, layering, or dropping ingredients into a bowl, using cookie cutters to make shapes, or gathering ingredients (as long as they’re within reach!) from a shelf.

 - Also try this: It can also be fun to go a step further and include Baby earlier in the process, allowing them to pick out foods at the grocery store and help you weigh them or put them on the conveyor belt when it’s time to pay.
 If you live somewhere with a yard or garden, you can even include them in the process of growing one or two of the vegetables, if you’re feeling ambitious.